UPDATE: In 2020, most of the requirements for Medicaid are expected to remain the same.

 - If you have a Social Security Number – Since Medicaid funding is shared between the state of Georgia and the federal government, your Social Security Number verifies your identity with both branches.
 In addition, your Social Security Number is largely used to keep track of your Medicaid benefits throughout your term as a recipient.

-Explore the different Medicaid qualifications by downloading our informative guide.
+Explore the different Medicaid requirements by downloading our informative guide.

 What Are the Income Requirements for Medicaid in Georgia?